kmhuff/crypto-hack/crypto-hack.md

 ## Site Exploration

-Site exploration occurrs in a series of rounds, each of which last one Short Turn.
+Site exploration occurrs in a series of rounds, each of which last one short turn.
 During each round, each PC selects a single Site Exploration Action, which are resolved simultaneously.

 ### Rooms in Sites